Ihns-Brcls/TemporaSerif/README.md

-TemporaNR = The modified XITS font with addition of TironianEt (U+204A) was combinated with IFAO-Grec Unicode of Jean-Luc Fournet and Ralph Hancock; the combination, correcting the kerning, modifying part of oldstyle figures and somes philological glyphs, and adding minuscules capitals for bold and coursive, produces "TemporaNR", a Times-like font for textual criticism for using in LaTeX and text processors.
+TemporaSerif = The modified LibertinusSerif font with the modification of TironianEt (U+204A); modifying part of kerning, part of oldstyle figures and somes philological glyphs, produces "TemporaSerif", a font for textual criticism for using in LaTeX and text processors.

-This font is a derivative work based on:
-- XITS (SIL Open Font License),
-- IFAO-Grec Unicode by Jean-Luc Fournet and Ralph Hancock with help of Adam Bülow-Jacobsen (available without rights).